-- Maintains nearly 2,000 public and private grade crossings
+- Maintains more than 910 public and private grade crossings

-- Handled more than 545,000 carloads of freight on the state’s rail network
+- Handled nearly 538,000 carloads of freight on the state’s rail network

-- In 2013, CSX invested more than $20.5 million in its Michigan network.
-In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested nearly $21.4 million in its Michigan network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Major commodities produced or consumed within the state include containerized consumer goods, coal, light trucks, feed grain and passenger vehicles.
+Major commodities produced or consumed within the state include containerized consumer goods, coal, light trucks, passenger vehicles, and iron and steel scrap.

 - Major rail yards in Detroit and Grand Rapids (Wyoming)